 Does Sildenafil Gel Work For ED?

-The common ailment affecting millions of men around the world is erectile dysfunction, ED.
-It is defined as the inability to achieve or sustain an adequate erection for sufficient penile/vaginal penetration.
-There are various treatments for ED.
-One that is gaining popularity in recent years is sildenafil gel.
+The most common disease among millions of men in the world is ED.
+It refers to the failure to produce or maintain a sufficient erection for penile/vaginal access.
+There are many ways of treating ED.
+One of the newer options in recent years is sildenafil gel.

-Sildenafil gel is a topical medication that is applied directly to the penis to treat ED.
-It is a form of sildenafil, which is the active ingredient in the oral medication Viagra.
-The gel is designed to be absorbed through the skin and into the blood vessels of the penis, producing an erection within 15 minutes.
+Sildenafil gel is a topical medication used to treat ED, applied to the skin around the penis.
+It’s a derivative of sildenafil, the drug contained in the oral contraceptive pill Viagra.
+The gel will dissolve in the skin and into the veins of the penis and cause an erection within 15 minutes.

 Studies

-One of the earliest studies on sildenafil gel was conducted in 2002 by researchers from the University of Southern California.
-They found that the gel was effective in producing erections in men with ED, with a success rate of 83%.
-The participants also reported a high level of satisfaction with the treatment.
-However, this study was small, with only 21 participants, and lacked a control group.
+One of the first trials of sildenafil gel was published in 2002 by scientists at the University of Southern California.
+In their trial, they discovered that the gel was successful at generating erections in ED men with an 83% success rate.
+Its subjects, too, were overwhelmingly happy with the treatment.
+But it was a small study, involving only 21 subjects, and without a control group.

-Another study in 2003 by researchers from the University of California, San Francisco, also showed positive results for sildenafil gel.
-They found that the gel produced erections in 73% of men with ED.
-The study was larger, with 232 participants, and included a control group.
-The researchers also noted that the gel was well-tolerated with minimal side effects.
+Another 2003 study, conducted by researchers at the University of California in San Francisco, also produced promising results for sildenafil gel.
+They concluded that the gel caused erections in 73 per cent of ED men.
+The trial was larger – 232 participants – and had a control group.
+The gel, the scientists added, was relatively easy to take and suffered from few adverse effects.

-However, not all studies have found sildenafil gel to be effective.
-A 2004 study by researchers from the University of Virginia found that the gel was no more effective than a placebo in producing erections.
-The study had 199 participants and a control group, but it did not have a long-term follow-up to assess the sustainability of the treatment.
+But not all trials have demonstrated sildenafil gel as effective.
+According to a 2004 study by scientists at the University of Virginia, the gel was no more effective than a placebo in generating erections.
+The trial included 199 patients and a control group, but it had no follow-up to see whether the treatment was sustainable.

-A more recent study published in 2014 by researchers from the University of Rome also showed disappointing results for sildenafil gel.
-They found that the gel was only effective in 45% of men with ED, and the effect was not sustained over time.
-The study had 150 participants and a control group, but it was also limited by a short follow-up period.
+A subsequent 2014 study by researchers at the University of Rome yielded similarly disappointing results for sildenafil gel.
+They discovered that the gel only worked on 45% of men with ED and the effect did not persist.
+It included 150 patients and a control group, but it also featured a brief follow-up period.

 1. Faster Onset of Action: